 That’s not a very surprising statistic considering the level of emotional and social growth that occurs during a child’s school years.
 Anyone who remembers their time in middle school knows the stresses of balancing schoolwork, friends, and after-school activities like sports, band, or a job.

-But if mental health diagnoses are so common, is crazy is the new normal?
+But what does it mean if mental health diagnoses are so common?

 “I’ve always preached that everyone is crazy, it’s just a matter of degree, duration, and timing,” said Rob Dobrenski, a psychologist in New York City and author of Crazy: Notes On and Off the Couch.
 “Take a look at the current DSM—if you have a lot of time to kill.
 There are some incredibly benign diagnoses in there, at least one for pretty much everyone out there, myself included.”